PLAUSIBLE PHOTOGRAPH OF JOSEPH SMITH

 "Mr. C. W. Carter has made some very fine photographs from the daguerreotype and had them touched up and finished in good style."

-Image Courtesy of State Historical Museum of Iowa, Des Moines; copy of the original, by Victor Kress; this painting bears a strong resemblance to my Carte De Visite, when it comes to the eyes and eyebrows- analysis farther down this page.
+Image Courtesy of State Historical Museum of Iowa, Des Moines; copy of the original, by Victor Kress, between 1879-1899.
+Click image to go to source.

-1899 Joseph Smith III donates a painting to the Historical Society of Iowa , a duplicate of the original 1842 painting, enhanced to look more like his Dad, by the use of a daguerreotype in his possession.
-Do I see differences in THIS painting, which was NOT from life, which was created with an adult Joseph Smith III standing there giving his VERY strong opinions and providing NOT just the 1842 David Roger's painting for reference, but the daguerreotype of his Dad, completed some time before 1899, by Victor Kress.
-Link
+1899 Joseph Smith III donated the commissioned the above painting to the Historical Society of Iowa.
+It was a duplicate of the original 1842 painting by David Rogers, enhanced to look more accurately like his Dad (per the March 10, 1910 letter- seen below), by the use of a daguerreotype in his possession.
+I see differences in this painting in comparison to the original "authentic" 1842 version, even though this wasn't from life, and was created with an adult Joseph Smith III standing there giving his VERY strong opinions to Victor Kress, the artist, and providing him not just the 1842 David Roger's painting for reference, but the 1844 daguerreotype of his Dad.
+Seeing how, above, Emma Smith didn't think it was a good likeness, the son was aiming to create a painting that was a better likeness, scars and all.
+Click here, to be directed the Iowa Historical Society's digital version- Link

-Now we wrap things all together, with the 1910 letter, from Joseph Smith III, in full:
+Now we wrap things all together, with the 1910 letter, from Joseph Smith III to the Salt Lake Tribune:

 "...in your issue of Saturday morning, March 5, 1910, a copy of which was handed me by a neighbor, a cut purporting to represent a lifesized portrait of my father, Joseph Smith, painted by a Utah artist.
 I do not regret to see the picture, but I do regret to know that all the reverence said to be held by the people of Utah toward Joseph Smith, the first president of the church, they know so little about the appearance of the man.
 I regret the statement made, that there is no authentic picture of my father in existence, for this is a mistake.
 If your artist, Mr. Ramsay, should ever visit the capitol of Iowa, he will find a duplicate oil painting of Joseph Smith in one of the halls, placed there by myself and my son, at the request of Mr. Charles Aldredge, then curator of the historical society.